Bookkeeping Struggles

 It's the nightmare scenario for any business owner.
 Tax season is approaching, your CPA is asking for documentation, and you realize the shoebox full of receipts you've been collecting all year is gone.
 Destroyed in a flood, lost in a move, or simply thrown away by accident.
 Panic sets in.
 Are all your deductions gone forever?
 Will you have to pay taxes on your gross revenue?
 Will the IRS throw you in jail?

 Take a deep breath.
 As the founder of Fiscal Integrity Group, I have guided countless Los Angeles business owners through this exact crisis.
 Losing your physical receipts is a massive headache, but it is not a death sentence for your tax deductions.
-In this massive, comprehensive guide, I will explain the IRS rules regarding the burden of proof, introduce you to a legal precedent that can save you, and walk you through my forensic reconstruction methods to salvage your deductions.
+In this comprehensive guide, we will explore the IRS rules regarding the burden of proof, introduce you to a legal precedent that can save you, and walk through forensic reconstruction methods to salvage your hard-earned deductions.

 — Wiyao Awesso, Fiscal Integrity Group